Infers/Infers/Docs/Tutorial.md

 ```

 for functions that convert their input to a string.
 Let's gradually create a
-class with a family of such functions defined as member, starting with members
+class with a family of such functions defined as members, starting with members
 for `Show<bool>` and `Show<int>` for converting booleans and integers to
 strings: